Hyperbolic triangulations and discrete random graphs: Introduction

 \section{Introduction}

-Hyperbolic geometry has been discovered by 19th century mathematicians wondering about the nature of parallel lines.
+Hyperbolic geometry has been discovered by the 19th century mathematicians wondering about the nature of parallel lines.
 One of the properties of this geometry is that the amount of area in distance $d$ from a given point is exponential in $d$; intuitively, the metric structure of the hyperbolic plane is similar to that of an infinite binary tree, except that each vertex is additionally connected to two adjacent vertices on the same level.
-Anyone who has tried to draw a full binary tree of height 10 knows that there is not enough space in the Euclidean space; exponential expansion typical to hyperbolic geometry has found applications in visualization of hierarchical data \cite{hyptree,Munzner}.

-Figure \ref{figtile} shows two tilings of the hyperbolic plane, the order-3 heptagonal tiling and the truncated triangular tiling, in the Poincar\'e disk model, together with their dual graphs, which we call $G_7$ and $G_{67}$.
+Figure \ref{figtile} shows two tilings of the hyperbolic plane, the order-3 heptagonal tiling and its bitruncated variant, in the Poincar\'e disk model, together with their dual graphs, which we call $\ghoz$ and $\ghoo$.
 In the Poincar\'e model, the hyperbolic plane is represented as a disk.
 In the hyperbolic metric, all the triangles, heptagons and hexagons on each of these pictures are actually of the same size, and the points on the boundary of the disk are infinitely far from the center.

-Recently, hyperbolic geometry has found application in the analysis of scale-free networks, which are ubiquitous in many fields, from network analysis to biology. \cite{papa}.
-In the hyperbolic random graph (HRG) model, each vertex is randomly assigned a point in the hyperbolic plane (according to some distribution), and then, we connect each pair of vertices with probability depending on the distance between the two points.
-HRGs turn out to have properties similar to that of scale-free networks.
-Efficient algorithms have been found for generating HRGs in time $O(n)$ \cite{gengraph} and for MLE embedding real world scale-free networks into the hyperbolic plane in time ${\tilde O}(n)$ \cite{tobias}, which was a major improvement over previous algorithms \cite{hypermap,vonlooz}.
+Recently, hyperbolic geometry has found application in the analysis of scale-free networks, which are ubiquitous in many fields, from network analysis to biology \cite{papa}.
+Fix a radial coordinate system in the hyperbolic plane $\bbH^2$, where every point is represented by two coordinates $(r,\phi)$, where $r$ is the distance from the fixed central point, and $\phi$ is the angle from the reference direction.

-In this paper, we present efficient algorithms for calculating distances in hyperbolic triangular grids, such as $G_{67}$ and $G_7$ from Figure \ref{figtile}.
-Our algorithm can be applied to work efficiently with discrete analogs of HRGs, which we call DHRGs, allowing us to compute the log-likelihood of an embedding in time and memory $O(nD^2)$, where $D$ is the radius of the grid and can be seen as logarithmic; this is a very important step for MLE embedders.
-Furthermore, it is possible to dynamically remap a vertex $v$ to another location and compute the log-likelihood of the new embeddding in time $O(D^2+D \deg(v))$, which yields an efficient local search algorithm to improve the embedding -- which might be useful on its own \cite{localsearchapp}.
-We can also generate DHRGs in time $O(nD^2+mD)$.
-This matches the time and complexity of the best continuous algorithms listed in the previous section up to $D^{O(1)}$ factors.